A hormonal pregnancy test believed to cause birth defects was used in New Zealand, Medsafe has confirmed.

 Medsafe has this afternoon confirmed Primodos first appeared in New Ethicals in 1966 - suggesting it was available and prescribed in New Zealand from that time.
 It was pulled from the market in June 1975.

-Over the weekend, evidence emerged in the United Kingdom which showed women who took the hormone-based pill Primodos in the 1960s and 1970s - which was also marketed as Duogynon in Germany and Ireland - had a higher chance of having children with severe deformities or other serious health problems.
+Over the weekend, evidence emerged in the United Kingdom which showed women who took the hormone-based pill Primodos - also marketed as Duogynon in Germany and Ireland - in the 1960s and 1970s had a higher chance of having children with severe deformities or other serious health problems.

 Medsafe manager Chris James said minutes from the Drug Assessment Advisory Committee in 1975 recommended that Primodos should be withdrawn from the market in New Zealand due to reports received from overseas that birth defects had occurred when hormonal pregnancy tests were taken in early pregnancy.